 - drinking beverages and eating snacks

 - using devices such as music players and GPS as long as they are set up off the road

 A government awareness priority is that of pedestrian safety.
 Between 2010 and 2014, an average of over 40 pedestrians died annually, with nearly 1,200 injured.
 This is largely an urban issue, with over 95 percent of the incidents occurring in an urban area during that time.
 Almost half the incidents in 2014 resulted from drivers failing to yield the right of way.
 Over one-third of the pedestrian deaths in that period involved victims who had consumed alcohol prior to the incident.

-The Alberta government recognizes that responsibility shares between drivers and pedestrians, so the Safe Roads program promotes awareness, encouraging impaired pedestrians to seek assistance and arranging transportation while avoiding street traffic.
+The Alberta government recognizes that responsibility is shared between drivers and pedestrians, so the Safe Roads program promotes awareness, encouraging impaired pedestrians to seek assistance and arrange transportation while avoiding street traffic.
 Failing to yield right of way carries a $776 fine and four demerit points.